Undergraduate Catalog

 Jennifer Hubbert.
 Professor of anthropology.
 Chinese public culture, anthropology of the state, politics of popular culture and public protest, anthropology of policy, paradiplomacy.
 PhD 1999, MA 1994 Cornell University.
 MA 1987, BA 1986 Stanford University.

 Matthew N. Johnston.
-Associate professor of art history, director of the Latin American and Latino Studies Program.
-Modern art history.
+Associate professor of art history.
+Modern Art History.
 PhD 2004, MA 1994 University of Chicago.
 BA 1992 Yale University.

 Sidra Kamran.
 Assistant professor of sociology.
 Gender and Sexuality, Digital Culture, Social Inequality, Qualitative Methods, Sociology of Work, Global Social Theory.
 PhD 2022, MA 2015 The New School.
 BS 2011 University of Lahore.

 Melanie E.S.
 Kohnen.
-Assistant professor of rhetoric and media studies.
+Associate professor of rhetoric and media studies.
 Digital media, global television.
 PhD 2010, MA 2002 Brown University.
 MA, BA 2001 Heinrich-Heine-Universität.

 Louis Y. Kuo.
-Professor of chemistry.
-Organometallic/bioorganic chemistry.
+Professor of chemistry and department chair.
+Organometallic/Bioorganic Chemistry.
 PhD 1989 Northwestern University.
 BS 1984 Harvey Mudd College.

 Alain Kägi.
 Assistant professor of computer science.
 Computer architecture, operating systems, formal methods, data science.
 PhD 1999, MS 1992 University of Wisconsin-Madison.
 Diplom 1989 Eidgenössische Technische Hochschule Zürich.